 Uh oh.
-Either through your fault or through the fault of someone else, you’ve been in an automobile accident.
-Luckily, you have insurance and when you call your broker he says everything should be covered, however, he recommends you visit an insurer approved auto shop.
+Either through your fault or the fault of someone else, you’ve been in an automobile accident.
+Luckily, you have insurance, and when you call your broker he says everything should be covered, however, he recommends you visit an insurer approved auto shop.

-Automobile repairs are a very large expense for any insurance company.
+Automobile repairs are a considerable expense for any insurance company.
 Because the repairs are so pricey, insurance companies will suggest you use their selected partners for claims.
 There are a few reasons for this:

 Because insurance companies frequently work with their auto shop partners, they can often negotiate lower prices on repairs.
-Although you might not care about this point right now, lower repair bills mean greater savings for the insurers, which can be passed on to consumers.
+Although you might not care about this point right now, lower repair bills mean more significant savings for the insurers, which can be passed on to consumers.